KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Creating a dashboard from the menu

-The functionalities for inserting a new data set and a new widget are immediately available on the page shown.
+The functionalities for inserting a new dataset and a new widget are immediately available on the page shown.

 .. table:: Dashboard functionalities.
    :widths: auto